-The ELGO encoded steel tape system uses a 1/2-inch wide, Gray code, magnetically encoded tape, hall-effect sensors, and two independent sensor heads (in a single housing) for absolute position control under all powered conditions.
+The ELGO encoded steep tape system uses a 1/2-inch wide, Gray code, magnetically encoded tape and two, independent sensor heads (in a single housing) for absolute position control under all powered conditions.
 The tape provides a unique code for every 1mm of travel.
 In addition to position, simple distance-over-time calculation provides extremely accurate speed feedback.
 A third, also independent system provides speed feedback directly from the hoist motor.